Pay Transparency Laws in 2025: What HR Managers Need to Know

 An infographic illustrating the concept of pay transparency laws and their importance.

 Pay transparency involves openly sharing salary information, including salary ranges, bonuses, and pay structures.
 This practice aims to reduce wage discrimination and inequities within organizations, fostering a fairer and more equitable workplace environment.
-Embrace pay transparency by implementing pay transparency policies, which enhances employee trust and fosters a fair workplace environment.
+Embrace pay transparency by implementing pay transparency policies, which enhance employee trust and improve a fair workplace environment.

 Job postings may need to include additional information about bonuses, other compensation, and benefits alongside salary ranges for a new position.
-For instance, a job posting may allow Fonzi’s AI interviewer to confirm pay expectations to ensure alignment between the job applicant and company.
+Many states now require a job listing to include the actual expected compensation, such as an hourly wage range or salary range, based on the employer's good-faith estimate.
+For instance, a job posting may allow Fonzi’s AI interviewer to confirm pay expectations and ensure the actual expected compensation is communicated clearly in the job listing to ensure alignment between the job applicant and the company.

 With more states mandating salary range disclosures, understanding and adopting these transparency laws is crucial for compliance and fair pay practices.